Financial-Times/concordances-rw-dynamodb/README.md

 ## Introduction

-This service reads and writes concorded concepts to DynamoDB
+The concordance-rw-dynamodb service is responsible for taking a normalised concordance object and storing it into DynamoDB.
+A concordance is linking one primary concept identifier to another concept identifier.

 ## Installation